- What is the Noyce Scholarship?

 - Who can apply?

-Sophomores and rising juniors from the University of Lynchburg as well as transfer students can apply for the scholarship.
+Sophomores and rising juniors from the University of Lynchburg as well as community college transfer students can apply for the scholarship.
 Transfer students must also be formally admitted to the University.
 Admissions are rolling, and acceptance is for both junior and senior years as long as eligibility requirements are maintained.
 Preference will be given to full-time undergraduate students.

 - How many Noyce Scholars can be funded?